 - One of our teams has identified two “gatekeeper” genes that enable prostate cancer to escape the effects of treatment.
 This information can help researchers zero in on those genes in the hope of developing treatments that will shut them down.

-- We have discovered a genetic profile in men whose prostate cancer comes back after androgen-deprivation therapy.
+- We have discovered a genetic profile in patients whose prostate cancer comes back after androgen-deprivation therapy.
 This may help us identify aggressive and potentially fatal prostate cancers sooner and find ways of combining treatments that could prevent those cancers from recurring after treatment.